pgastinger/terraform-aws-vpn-bgp-demo/README.md

 ### Differences to Adrians demo:

-**Disclaimer: This is just a proof of concept, there are a lot of things which can be improved!**
+**Disclaimer: This is just a working proof of concept, there are a lot of things to improve!**

   - Terraform (very basic, at lot of room for improvements) instead of Cloudformation
   - works in every region